Gabrielle Stanley ’21

 I think more than anything else the sheer volume of data that I worked with was a bit daunting.
 I had 298 samples of the answers to “What is good writing?”, and nearly as many for the InFocus essays.
 Going through all of that data, and doing it well, is very time-consuming.

 What has been your biggest takeaway from this experience?

 As with anything I do in research, the results are always more like further lines of inquiry.
 There is so much more I need to understand before I can fully answer the questions that I have, or have any sort of well-rounded knowledge about my subject.
 Writing really is s complex, on paper and at the cognitive level, so expertise in writing education is not easily obtained.

 As stated previously, the major results were more questions.
 I have a second set of data coded now (second meaning a second class of students, class of 2021 and 2022), which makes my data arguably even more significant.
 My research also inspired a longitudinal project that the Writing at Moravian Program designed, which is pretty cool.

 In your own words, how do you feel about being awarded this opportunity?
-Why should other students take advantage of the SOAR program at Moravian College?
+Why should other students take advantage of the SOAR program at Moravian University?

 Now that SOAR is over, do you plan to expand upon your research?
 If so, how?

 Of course, and always!
 There were some loose ends by the end of Summer that I need to tie up (I got access to my data a little later than expected, and it takes time to go through everything, so I simply ran out of time).
 As previously mentioned, the Writing at Moravian program is conducting a longitudinal study that is an expansion on research that I’ve been doing, and I will be one of the project leaders for that.
 I will also be proposing presentations at two conferences this year, so I’m hoping to share what I’ve learned from others and take the questions they have into consideration as I continue my research!

 Have you, or do you plan to present this research outside the SOAR presentations?